jonatoj/API-Capstone/README.md

 ## Requirements
-A web browser.
+  <ul>A web browser.
 An active internet connection.
 User Instructions.
-Select a Cuisine from the list and number of images to display.
+Select a Cuisine from the list and number of images to display.<ul>

 Select one of twenty six cuisines displayed and select number of recipes to display